How rate bills are calculated

-Your domestic rate bill is calculated by multiplying your rateable capital valuation by the domestic rate for your council area.
+Your domestic rates bill is calculated by multiplying your rateable capital valuation by the domestic rate for your council area.
 The domestic rate for your area is made up of the regional rate and the district rate.
 Local councils set the district rate.

 Download a leaflet explaining what's included when calculating domestic or business rates:

 You can get more information on the district rate for your area from the local council:

 Rateable Capital Value is the capital value of your property, based on property values on 1 January 2005.